 The art of glassmaking in Mallorca

 Archaeologists have declared they can not put a date on the discovery of glass.
-To find out where it originated from, one has to go back to periods of prehistoric civilizations and even when clues wish to indicate that those remote people knew what it was are found, the first documents that to prove its existence did not appear until after the IV century BC.
+To find out where it originated from, one has to go back to periods of prehistoric civilizations, and even when clues wish to indicate that those remote people knew what it was are found, the first documents that prove its existence did not appear until after the IV century B.C.
 Some people confirm that glass production was discovered by accident at the mouth of the River Belus by Phoenician merchants who were illegally trading native soda.
-Later they made in Eivissa ( Ibiza ) the first furnaces for glassmaking in the 2nd century B.C. and later the Romans and the Moors produced glass in Mallorca.
+Later they made in Eivissa ( Ibiza ) the first furnaces for glassmaking in the 2nd century B.C. and later the Romans and the Moors produced this in Mallorca.

-When they made furnaces on the sand to heat up their pots and prepare their food, they noticed how a ‘’glazed” coat formed inside the stones and this led them to show what was later known as ‘’glass”.
+When they made furnaces on the sand to heat up their pots and prepare their food, they noticed how a ‘’glazed” coat formed inside the stones, and this led them to show what was later known as ‘’glass”.

 Judging evidence found on a grain of a glass necklace found in Thebes belonging to Prince Hatasú of the XXIII dynasty, they knew how to model ‘’pasta vitrea” ( Molton glass )

 The bas-relief panted in the tombs of Beni-Hassan el Gadin, which date back to 3.500 BC, shows us that the technique of glass-blowing was practiced in Egypt.

 It goes without doubt that the first objects manufactured using “pasta vitrea” were destined for luxury and decoration, and it was considered more precious than gold, and owning it must have been esteemed a supreme honor.

 Hornos de Gordiola